Cay: Formation and composition

 A cay forms when ocean currents transport loose sediment across the surface of a reef to where the current slows or converges with another current, releasing its sediment load.
 Gradually, layers of deposited sediment build up on the reef surface – a depositional node.
 Such nodes occur in windward or leeward areas of reefs, where flat surfaces sometimes rise around an emergent outcrop of old reef or beach rock.

 The island resulting from sediment accumulation is made up almost entirely of the skeletal remains of plants and animals – biogenic sediment – from the surrounding reef ecosystems.
-If the accumulated sediments are predominantly sand, then the island is called a cay; if they are predominantly gravel, the island is called a motu.
+If the accumulated sediments are predominantly biogenic sand, then the island is called a cay; if they are predominantly gravel, geological sediments, the island is called a motu.

 Cay sediments are largely composed of calcium carbonate (CaCO_{3}), primarily of aragonite, calcite, and high-magnesium calcite.
 They are produced by myriad plants (e.g., coralline algae, species of the green algae Halimeda) and animals (e.g., coral, molluscs, foraminifera).
 Small amounts of silicate sediment are also contributed by sponges and other creatures.
 Over time, soil and vegetation may develop on a cay surface, assisted by the deposition of sea bird guano.